FXOpen

 What Is a Double Top Pattern?

-In technical analysis, a double top is a chart pattern that consists of two swing highs with a trough in between, and the two highs should be at the same or almost the same level.
+In technical analysis, a double top pattern meaning refers to a chart pattern that consists of two swing highs with a trough in between, and the two highs should be at the same or almost the same level.
 Some traders confuse a double top with a double bottom formation.
 Therefore, the question “Is the double top bullish or bearish?” is common.
 The double top pattern appears at the end of an uptrend, and it’s always bearish.
 Conversely, the double bottom setup occurs at the end of a downtrend, and it’s always bullish.

 What Does a Double Top Indicate?

-How to Trade a Double Top Pattern
+How Traders Use the Double Top Pattern

 Entry

 The two tops aren’t as important as the trough between them.
 This serves as the threshold that signals whether a trend reversal is occurring.
-A trader draws a horizontal line through it and waits for the price to fall below it after the second high is formed.
+A trader draws a horizontal line (neckline) through it and waits for the price to fall below it after the second high is formed.

 Take Profit